 sioux falls, sd

-A week of warm and dry weather has help field work in South Dakota, but some areas are beginning to notice signs of stress on crops and pastures from lack of rain.
+A week of cool and dry weather has helped field work in South Dakota, but some areas are beginning to notice signs of stress on crops and pastures from lack of rain.

 The Agriculture Department says in its weekly crop and weather report that livestock are holding steady but range and pasture conditions have decreased.
 Soil moisture conditions continue to dry out with a lack of rain in many areas.